 Does my own labor count?
 Yes, as long as you submit a “Do-It-Yourself Labor Report” with your Part 3.
-The allowable rate is the Illinois state minimum wage ($8.25/hour).
-Professionals can charge their professional rate for work done in their professions; for example: plumbers can claim their professional rate for plumbing work on their house but can only count minimum wage for plastering or roofing.
+The allowable rate is the Illinois' minimum wage on the day you did the work.
+Because Illinois' minimum wage is rising in increments from January 1, 2020 through January 1, 2025, make sure you enter the correct hourly wage on the report.
+Professionals can use their professional rate for work within their professions; for example: plumbers can claim their professional rate for plumbing work on their house but must use minimum wage for plastering or roofing.
 A letter certifying your professional rate must accompany the form.

 Can multi-unit properties receive the assessment freeze?
 Yes.
 The work on the entire building, not just on each unit, must meet the Standards.
 The project’s minimum expenditure must exceed 25% of the whole building’s assessor’s Fair Market Value.

 - Cooperatives: One Certificate of Rehabilitation will be issued for the building as a whole when IL SHPO approves the Part 3.

 - Condominiums: Individual unit owners must each submit a separate Part 3 to receive an assessment freeze for his or her unit.

 - Duplexes up to 6-flats: For buildings where the building owner lives in one unit as his principal residence and rents the others, a single Certificate of Rehabilitation will be issued.

 Contact the Tax Incentives Manager at IL SHPO (217-524-0276), to discuss how your multi-unit property can best apply.